ihasTaco/ValleyCast/README.md

 ## ❤️ Developer Note

 I'm currently trying out some new techniques for managing ADHD and avoiding burnout.
 That means updates may be paced out more intentionally.
-Expect the next one in about a week, thanks for your patience and support!
+Thanks for your patience and support!
+Today’s update added weekly/monthly restart support, smarter notifications, and a ton of backend polish.
+Expect more UI integration and scene control next. 💾